synthetic-politics/data-pipeline/scripts/comparative-countries/README.md

 Where --date-after is 120 days prior to the election date & --date before is election day +1 day (as date before is not inclusive)

+## 02 - Format Naming Schema
+python format.py <path/to/folder>

-## 04 - Transcribe & Translate Audio
+## 03 - Transcribe & Translate Audio
-python 3.14 whisper-script.py
+python 3.14 whisper-script.py <path/to/folder>

-## Translate Captions
+## 04 Translate Captions
 python3.11 txt.py <path/to/folder>

 ## OCR Text & Translate